croles/hello-world/README.md

 # hello-world

-Hello folks,
+Hello everybody,

-This is my first project but not the last.
+This is my first Github project.
+I include several examples of hello world code while I learn using github.

 See my other projects to know more about me.